inikishev/torchzero/docs/source/FAQ.rst

     scheduler = OneCycleLR(opt.get_lr_module(), max_lr = 1e-1, total_steps=60_000)

-Here :code:`get_lr_module` returns the :py:class:`tz.m.LR`, even if it is nested somewhere.
+Here :code:`get_lr_module` returns the :py:class:`tz.m.LR<torchzero.modules.LR>`, even if it is nested somewhere.
 You can then call :code:`scheduler.step()` as usual.
 This method does not support cycling momentum.

 How to specify per-parameter options?